giveApproval

 Notes

-- A wallet client must be connected to give approval
+- A wallet client/signer must be connected to give approval

-- The method approves the exact amount needed for the swap
+- Without custom amount, approves the exact amount needed for the swap

 - No approval is needed for native token swaps